 Opened: Nov 14, 1969

-Trade Ad c.1933 (source)The firm was the first to trade Canadian grain overseas and, though the 'working centre' of the business were in the Grain Exchange Building here in Winnipeg, it was not until 1923 that the corporate offices were transferred from Kingston.
-That transfer meant that a new corporate headquarters would be needed for the growing firm.
+Though the 'working centre' of the company became Winnipeg's Grain Exchange Building, it wasn't until 1923 that the corporate offices were transferred from Kingston.
+This meant that a new corporate headquarters was be needed for the growing firm.

-In 1929 James Richardson and Sons Ltd., now run by James' grandson, James A. Richardson, unveiled plans for a $3m James Richardson Building.
-The building, at 17 storeys, would be the tallest structure in Winnipeg.
-This height was set due to the city's building 'height bylaw' of the day which restricted a building to be no taller than 1.5 times as tall as the street it abuts.
-(WFP Aug.
+At sixteen-storeys, it would be the tallest building in the city.
+The height was limited by the city's "building height bylaw" of the day which restricted a building to being no taller than 1.5 times as wide as the street it abuts.
+(Winnipeg Free Press, Aug.
 31 1929).

 - The tower's frame is of reinforced concrete rather than steel.
 Construction required 39,000 cubic yards of concrete and 3,900 tons of reinforced steel.
 (WFP Jan.
 10, 1968).